Digital Media loses momentum – AI monetisation in question: what are the prospects for Adobe shares?

 • Creative and Marketing Professionals Group: 4.02 billion USD (+10%)

 Adobe reported a strong performance in Q2 fiscal 2025, with revenue reaching 5.87 billion USD, up 11% year-on-year.
-Growth was primarily driven by sustained demand for Creative Cloud products and steady performance in the Digital Experience segment.
+Growth was underpinned by sustained demand for Creative Cloud products and robust performance in the Digital Experience segment.

 Artificial intelligence remains a key growth driver, with Firefly (image and video generation), Acrobat AI Assistant, Adobe Express and GenStudio contributing to increased user engagement.
-Adobe announced that it expects to generate more than 250 million USD in annual revenue from AI products by year-end, highlighting that AI is no longer just a trend but a commercially viable tool.
+Adobe stated that it expects to exceed 250 million USD in annual revenue from AI products by year-end.

-The company’s cash flows remain strong, with an operating cash flow of 2.19 billion USD and 3.5 billion USD allocated to share buybacks.
-A further 10.9 billion USD remains in repurchase reserves, supporting shareholder value.
+The company’s cash flows remained strong, with an operating cash flow of 2.19 billion USD and 3.5 billion USD spent on share buybacks.
+A further 10.9 billion USD remained in repurchase reserves, supporting shareholder value.

-However, shares remain under pressure as investors become cautious over the intensifying competition in AI-based solutions from players such as Canva, OpenAI, and Alphabet Inc. The market is also awaiting firm evidence that AI integration will lead to sustained margin expansion rather than remain a buzzword.
+Nevertheless, the shares came under pressure as investors grew concerned about intensifying competition in AI-based solutions from players such as Canva, OpenAI, and Alphabet Inc. The market was also waiting for firm evidence that AI integration would deliver sustained margin expansion rather than remain just a buzzword.

 Expert forecasts for Adobe Inc.’s stock

-• Barchart: 21 out of 33 analysts rated Adobe stock as a Strong Buy, two as a Moderate Buy, nine as a Hold, and one as a Moderate Sell.
-The highest target price is 600 USD, while the lowest is 380 USD
+• Barchart: 23 of 36 analysts rated Adobe shares as Strong Buy, 2 as Moderate Buy, 9 as Hold, and 2 as Strong Sell.
+The top-end forecast is 660 USD, with the lower-end forecast at 280 USD

 Expert forecasts for Adobe Inc. stock for 2025